ncsu-geoforall-lab/grass-gis-on-hpc-henry2/docs/parallel.md

 ```

 When you have prepared this file, by hand, in a spreadsheet, or, ideally, by generating
-it with a script, you are ready to use with the launch program in a BSUB script.
+it with a script, you are ready to use with _pynodelauncher_ in a BSUB script.

 ### Process which creates geospatial outputs

 If you want to post-process the outputs from individual tasks in GRASS GIS,
-you can't use --tmp-mapset.
+you can't use `--tmp-mapset`.
 Instead, you need to control the creation and deletion
 of the temporary mapsets yourself.

 To create a mapset, you can use `-c` option and to delete it later, you can use